See my Hiking/Trekking Page for other walks I’ve done over the past decade.

-On our off-day, we walked up the hillside behind the tents in the image below to access the plateau and its two small lakes.
+On our off-day, we walked up the hillside behind the tents in the image below.
+There we accessed the plateau and its two small lakes.

-Our morning hike took us up another three hundred meters and served as a good acclimatization exercise.
-The image below has us up on the plateau with the lakes just around the corner to the right.
+Our morning hike took us up another three hundred meters and was a good acclimatization exercise.
+The image below shows us on the plateau with the lakes just around the corner to the right.

 Full Report … Day Four: Jomolhari Acclimatization Day

-We’d get a better – but not complete! – view the next morning as we set off for Lingshi via our first pass, Nyile La (5090m), the first of our eleven high passes of the trek.
+We’d get a better – but not complete! – view the following day as we set off for Lingshi via our first pass, Nyile La (5090m), the first of our eleven high passes of the trek.

 Full Report … Day Five: Jomolhari B.C.
 To Lingshi Via Nyile La

-This day we would walk as far as Chebisa (3990m), one of the three biggest villages we would visit during our 23-day walk.
-Our orange tents are already up as we approach.
+On this day, we walked to Chebisa (3990m), one of the three biggest villages we would visit during our 23-day trek.
+In the image below, our orange tents are already up as we approach.

 Full Report … Day 6 – Lingshi To Chebisa

-After putting my duffel and packsack in my tent I went for a walk to the fall end of the village to see the waterfall.
+After putting my duffel and packsack in my tent, I walked to the far end of the village to see the waterfall.
 It was harvest time and some locals were working in the fields.